Anyone who takes care of toddlers will tell you that mealtime can be quite a challenge. Read on for tips to maintain peace at mealtime.

 Second, realize that most of the frustrating food behaviors noted in toddlers stem from the deceleration in their growth rate.
-After a very rapid growth spurt in the first year and a half of life, growth tapers off and appetites decrease.
+After a rapid growth spurt in the first year and a half of life, growth tapers off and appetites decrease.
 Do not expect a 3-year-old to eat as voraciously as an infant or to eat adult-sized portions.
-If your child is growing normally and you are providing a variety of healthy foods, let her appetite govern her intake.
+If your child is growing normally and you are providing a variety of healthy foods, let your child's appetite govern the intake.
 Remember too that kids’ appetites vary unpredictably.
 A finicky appetite this week may become a giant one next week.

 You may be concerned that your child is always snacking without ever actually finishing a meal.
 Children have small stomachs and short attention spans.
 Providing three meals a day has no real nutritional benefit—it is simply a social custom.
-Try offering your child six small meals a day (grazing) instead.
-You will be surprised at how well he eats!
-He will be less overwhelmed by the more manageable portions and can then run back to whatever he was doing before.
+Try offering your child six small meals a day instead.
+Your child will be less overwhelmed by the more manageable portions and can then get back to playing.

 Many children will exhibit unusual eating patterns and behaviors at some time in toddlerhood.
 For example:

 Your child eats only two or three foods, meal after meal.
 For some unknown reason, the food of choice is usually something healthy—milk, yogurt, raisins, or eggs.
-Just allow her to eat out her "jag," but continue to offer other foods at each meal as well.
-After a few days, or maybe even a few weeks, she will likely try some of the other foods you have made available.
-Continue to offer the "jag" food for as long as she wants it, though.
+Just allow your child to eat out the "jag," but continue to offer other foods at each meal as well.
+After a few days, or maybe even a few weeks, they will likely try some of the other foods you have made available.
+Continue to offer the jag food for as long as your child wants it, though.

 Your child blatantly refuses to eat what is served.
 This is most often a play for attention.
-What is more comforting than an adult who jumps up throughout the meal to prepare something he might like better?
+What is more comforting than an adult who jumps up throughout the meal to prepare something better?
 Your best solution?
 Sit down and relax.
-Have already prepared foods he likes (bread, rolls, vegetable sticks, or fruit) available at all times.
+Have already prepared foods your child likes (bread, rolls, vegetable sticks, or fruit) available at all times.
 Be supportive, but set some limits.
-Do not jump through hoops to cook something else that he might like.
-If he does not eat this time, he will eat next time.
+Do not jump through hoops to cook something else that they might like.

-Your child adamantly refuses to try anything that he has not eaten before.
+Your child refuses to try anything that he has not eaten before.
 This is really pretty normal.
 It may take many exposures to a new food before a child is ready to taste it, and many more before he actually likes it.
 Do not force the issue.
 Just offer the food again some other time.
 Think about it.
-How many times did you refuse a particular food before you finally tried it (and liked it!)
+How many times did you refuse a particular food before you finally tried it and liked it?

 Which brings us to a good point.
 Think of your child as having the same needs and desires as your own.
 Do you enjoy eating when you do not feel well?
 Neither does he.
 Are you put off by portions that are overwhelming in size?
 So is she.
 Do you crave comfort foods for days on end?
 Well, so do they.
 Respect those wishes and you will have much of the frustration under control.